 Some areas where districts can gain flexibility include, but are not limited to: school start date, minimum minutes of instruction, class size ratio, student attendance rules, teacher certification and employment contracts, teacher appraisal system, certain purchasing contract requirements, and provisions related to student discipline.
 Requirements that cannot be exempted as part of the innovation plan include: District Governance, PEIMS reporting, criminal history checks, curriculum and graduation requirements, bilingual education, special education, pre-K programs, state assessment and accountability requirements, financial accountability, open meetings, and public records rules.

 Elgin ISD took the first step in exploring this opportunity when the Board approved a resolution initiating the process on September 19, 2016.
 The Board then held a public hearing on October 17, 2016, to consider whether the district should develop an innovation plan, at which time the Board decided to move forward in the process.
 A committee made up of the District’s Executive Cabinet, Leadership Team, and District Advisory Council was appointed to develop an innovation plan.
-Once completed, the plan will have to be posted on-line for at least 30 days and the District Advisory Committee will be asked to approve it before it goes back to the Board for final approval.
+After completion, the plan was posted online for the requisite 30 days and the District Advisory Committee approved the plan.
+The Board of Trustees approved the DOI plan on Monday, January 23, 2017.
 The term of the designation as a district of innovation may not exceed 5 years.

 Please contact Dr. Jodi Duron, Superintendent, if you have any questions or concerns at firstname.lastname@example.org.